Statement of Philosophy

 Academics: All homework must be turned in the day it is due.
 It is the responsibility of the student who is absent to make up the work, usually within 1-2 days, at the discretion of the teacher.
 Please note: All students receive a mark for homework and this directly impacts their final report card mark.

 - Before or After School Holidays/Vacations:Vacation plans should be made to avoid missing any school days.
-If any unusual circumstances arise, parents should notify the Principal in writing at least two weeks in advance.
-Any absence which is not approved will be considered an unexcused absence and the student will be given a zero for any work/test missed.
-If approval is given, it is the student’s responsibility to meet each of her teachers to arrange for the completion of all assignments, quizzes, tests, etc., missed during her absence.
+If any unusual circumstances arise, parents should notify the school immediately.
+It is the student’s responsibility to meet each of her teachers to arrange for the completion of all assignments, quizzes, tests, etc., missed during her absence.

 - Non-School Sponsored Events:Parents are requested to not take their daughters out of school for non-school sponsored activities or vacations except for 7th or 8th grade buddy-days at other high schools.